Brqje/AdiBags-BetterCategories/README.md

 easier.

-I (Baroque) have modified the excellent AdiBags-BetterCategories addon (original by stephenswat) to feature WotLK and TBC items as well, to be used for Classic WotLK and TBC.
+I (Baroque) have modified the excellent AdiBags-BetterCategories addon (original by stephenswat) to feature TBC and WotLK items as well, to be used for Classic TBC and WotLK.
-It uses even more fine-tuned categorization/auto sorting for Classic WotLK, TBC and Vanilla content.
+It uses even more fine-tuned categorization/auto sorting for Classic Vanilla, TBC and WotLK content.
 It's modified for all the requirements of both leveling and raiding, presenting inventory contents in a streamlined way.

-This release of AdiBags-BetterCategories requires a base install of AdiBags, be it on Classic WotLK 3.4.x, Burning Crusade 2.5.x or Vanilla 1.15.x.
+This release of AdiBags-BetterCategories requires a base install of AdiBags, be it on Classic Vanilla 1.15.x, Burning Crusade 2.5.x or WotLK 3.4.x.
 It works on all these versions, adapting categories and sub-classifications to the content.
 It fits seamlessly into the existing AdiBags framework, as it can be configured, re-ordered, and disabled like any other AdiBags filter.